vidya/partition-numbers/README.md

 # partition-numbers
-iOS app to find three element partitions of a given set of numbers
+iOS app to find three element partitions for each of a given set of numbers